 Accepting yourself is the beginning point for growth.

-- We spend too much time comparing ourselves (See 2 Corinthians 10:12).
+See 2 Corinthians 10:12.
 The more we understand that our acceptance with Christ is always secure and that nothing can ever change that, the more we will be able to accept ourselves and be free of comparison.
 The truth is we are already accepted (See Ephesians 1:6) and God delights in us (Zephaniah 3:17, NIV).

-- Work on your own personal growth and development.
 Developing yourself under God’s direction will improve your sense of value and make it easier to accept yourself.
-(More on this next time.)

 When King Saul gave David his armour so that he could go and face Goliath, it wasn’t long before David came back and took the armour off.
 It just wasn’t him.
 He wasn’t Saul, He was David.
 He couldn’t be himself dressed up in Saul’s armour.
 God used him as David – with his slingshot, a few stones, and no armour.